girishchandranc/autosarfactory/README.md

 autosarfactory.export_to_file(swc, 'swc1Export.arxml', overWrite = True)
 ```

+### MCP server

+The `mcp_server/` folder contains an [MCP (Model Context Protocol)](https://modelcontextprotocol.io) server that exposes the autosarfactory API to AI coding assistants such as Claude Code.
+It allows an AI agent to query the full API reference, discover element hierarchies, look up enum values, and generate correct autosarfactory Python scripts — all without needing to read source code manually.

+For setup instructions and full details, see [mcp_server/README.md](mcp_server/README.md).

 ### Autosar visualizer
 The package also includes a graphical visualizer for the Autosar models which can be simply opened by passing the autosar root to the method `show_in_ui`.
 For example: